zolrath/wemux/README.md

     same tmux session.

 ## How To Install
   Git clone this repo to your desired location.
+We'll assume that's .wemux in your user home directory.

     git clone git://github.com/zolrath/wemux.git ~/.wemux